Conjugator length in Thompson's groups

 \subsection{Acknowledgements}

 The authors would like to thank Timothy Riley and Andrew Sale for drawing our attention to the question addressed in this paper, and for suggesting the inclusion of Theorem~\ref{lower}.
-We would also like to thank Collin Bleak for several helpful suggestions and comments.
+We would also like to thank Collin Bleak as well as an anonymous referee for several helpful suggestions and comments.